Types of Dragonflies

 Dragonflies and damselflies, insects in the scientific order Odonata, inhabit water areas throughout the United States.
 In fact, the presence of Odonata species in an area provides an indicator of water quality.

 Size differentiates damselflies and dragonflies, with dragonflies (suborder Anisoptera), the larger group of the two.
 Healthy populations mean healthy water.

 Dragonfly identification, while not as popular as butterfly identification, continues to draw a crowd of enthusiasts.
 Odonata identification starts by noting that in addition to size, wing position also helps differentiate dragonflies and damselflies.
 Usually dragonflies rest with their flat, like an airplane.
 Most damselflies at rest keep their wings closed against their body or a bit above the body.
 Spreadwing Damselflies represent the exception to the general wing position rule.
-The video clip, for example, shows a spreadwing damselfly in its usual perching position, with the wings open.

 North American dragonfly identification history extends back to the nineteenth century, the time when most species were documented.